ronylucca/ronylucca/README.md

 ## ⚡️ About me

-- 🔭 I’m currently working on independent projects related to blockchain, Defi and NFT GameFi marketplaces
+- 🔭 I’m currently working @ Tropix as backend node and solidity engineer.
+Always interested in projects related to blockchain, Defi, games and NFT marketplaces
-- 🧐 Always looking forward to improve any skill
+- 🧐 Looking forward to improve any skill
 - 👯 Contact me for any help or side projects development
-- 💬 Feel free to ask me anything about blockchain technologies and automated trades
+- 💬 Feel free to pull a flip coin about blockchain technologies and automated trades

 ## 🔭Tools & Technologies